+1United States

 The 001 prefix is United States.
 The 00 is the international exit code dialed from Europe and many other regions; it is followed by +1, the United States country code.

 The country code (international dialing code) for United States is +1.
-To call United States from abroad, dial +1 followed by the national number without its leading zero.
+To call United States from abroad, dial +1 followed by the national number (in most countries, without its leading zero).

 +1 is United States's international country calling code under the ITU E.164 plan — often searched as the "1 area code".
 Any phone number starting with +1 is a United States number.

 From TwinPhone, just type +1 and the number — we connect it.
-From a landline, dial your exit code, then +1, then the number without the leading 0.
+From a landline, dial your exit code, then +1, then the number (in most countries, without the leading 0).

 United States's current local time is shown live on this page.
 Check it before calling so you reach people during waking hours.

-Yes!
-Virtual numbers in United States start at $1.95/month.
-Use it as your caller ID so people see a local number, or receive incoming calls directly in your browser.
+Yes — we currently rent virtual numbers in the US and Canada, from $1.60/month.
+Use one as your caller ID so callers see a North American number, or receive incoming calls directly in your browser.
+Numbers for more countries are on the way.

 Cheap calls to United States